 Wearing elastics (or rubber bands) improves the fit of your upper and lower teeth.
 Wear rubber bands as instructed, and remember that the rubber bands work far more efficiently if they’re worn as prescribed.

-Protraction Facemask is removable device used on young, growing patients to advance the upper jaw forward in order to correct a crossbite.
+Protraction Facemask is a removable device used on young, growing patients to advance the upper jaw forward in order to correct a crossbite.
 Elastics are connected from a bar on the protraction facemask to an appliance in the mouth.

 The Herbst® appliance reduces overbite by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15 months.